We have a winner – and some excellent finalists!

 Maps are the epitome of visual description, helping us see different perspectives or layers of information in (what should be!) a coherent and captivating image.
 Digital maps and data help us see inequality and investment opportunity, patterns of movement and pockets of danger or deprivation.
 As #MapLondon co-creator Rebecca Lee put it, can we share that insight more effectively to make better decisions about cities?

-The theme is ‘Digital Mapping for Better Cities’ and a panel of independent judges will be looking for strong expression of the theme; visual appeal; and legibility.
+The theme was ‘Digital Mapping for Better Cities’ and a panel of independent judges reviewed the five finalists based on strong expression of the theme; visual appeal; and legibility.

 See homepage for map image sources.